 Review by Frank Plowright

 Having delivered very good variations on the conventional crime and action thriller superhero story over the first four volumes of this Batman reboot, with the previous Rules of Engagement Tom King switched the approach, and that’s maintained for Bride or Burglar, presenting four very different stories, but with Batman slotting very naturally into each.
+Alternatively, this is combined with the previous volume as the third hardback Batman Rebirth Deluxe Edition.

 ‘The Origin of Bruce Wayne’ is not what you think, although seasoned Batman readers will have figured out the big reveal long before the end.
 Travis Moore makes his Batman début, and it becomes apparent that the nine panel grid approach with variations on a single illustration throughout might be down to King’s script instruction rather than artistic choice.
 Whoever’s responsible, it’s an effective storytelling device, and used well here.